Space launch market competition

 Space launch market competition is the manifestation of market forces in the launch service provider business.
 In particular it is the trend of competitive dynamics among payload transport capabilities at diverse prices having a greater influence on launch purchasing than the traditional political considerations of country of manufacture or the national entity using, regulating or licensing the launch service.

 Following the advent of spaceflight technology in the late 1950s, space launch services came into being, exclusively by national programs.
 Later in the 20th century commercial operators became important customers of launch providers.
 International competition for the communications satellite payload subset of the launch market was increasingly influenced by commercial considerations.
 However, even during this period, for both commercial- and government-entity-launched commsats, the launch service providers for these payloads used launch vehicles built to government specifications, and with state-provided development funding exclusively.

 In the early 2010s, five decades after humans first developed spaceflight technology, privately-developed launch vehicle systems and space launch service offerings emerged.
 Companies now faced economic incentives rather than the principally political incentives of the earlier decades.
 The space launch business experienced a dramatic lowering of per-unit prices along with the addition of entirely new capabilities, bringing about a new phase of competition in the space launch market.

+In 2024 it was reported that, counting all global spaceflight and launch activity, SpaceX, utilizing its Falcon family of rockets had launched close to 87% of all upmass on Earth in the year 2023.